jamesericdavidson/jamesdavidson.xyz/content/about/index.md

 Your time is too valuable for that.

-I work closely with guests to make every interview worth a listen.
+I work closely with guests to make every interview worth listening to.

 Make no mistake - my guests are 100% of the talent behind this podcast.